Nasir Hossain: International career

 After losing the ODI series against Zimbabwe 3–2, Bangladesh hosted the West Indies in October for a T20I, three ODIs, and two Tests.
 In the second ODI, he scored his second half-century.
 He again came to the wicket with Bangladesh struggling and scored 50 from 54 deliveries.
 In the final match of the ODI series, which Bangladesh lost 2–1, Hossain took his first wickets in the format.
 His first was that of left-handed opening batsman Kieran Powell with a delivery that pitched on leg stump and spun to hit the off stump.
 On a turning pitch Hossain's two wickets for three runs (2/3) helped Bangladesh bowl West Indies out for 61, their second lowest score, and win the match.

 Starting in November, Pakistan toured Bangladesh.
 In the second of three ODIs Hossain scored his maiden international century.
 He scored 100 runs off 134 balls and was selected Man of the Match for his efforts, though Bangladesh found lost.

 In April 2012 the BCB awarded Nasir a central contract for the first time.

 He scored his maiden test century against Sri Lanka at Galle on 11 March 2013.
 He scored 100 off 151 balls with 9 fours.
 And in the 1st ODI against Sri Lanka he scored at Sooriyawewa, Hambantota on 23 March 2013 he played a magnificent innings of 73 of 59 ball and he was not out.
 In 3rd ODI The Bangladesh dugout is ecstatic and it has been a brilliant innings under pressure by Nasir Hossain 33(27b).

 In 2015, Hossain helped Bangladesh to their most successful run in the 2015 Cricket World Cup.
 On 12 July, he got his career best 3 for 26 against South Africa to help them win the second ODI and subsequently leading to the series win over the proteas.
 His catches has been very vital in Bangladesh winning the series against India and South Africa.

 In April 2018, Hossain tore his right knee ligament after sustaining an injury while playing football.
 He needed an operation and as a result he was out of cricket for around six months.

 Personal life

 Nasir grew up in Bogra, Bangladesh.

-At the start of 2021, Nasir was caught up in a controversial marriage.
-On 14 February 2021, Hossain married Tamima Sultana Tammi.
+On 14 February 2021, Hossain married Tamima Sultana Tammi, an air hostess of Saudia Airlines; later the same year, Tammi's previous husband brought a case against Hossain and Tammi because Tammi had still been married to him at the time of her marriage to Hossain.

+Controversies

+On 16 January 2023, the International Cricket Council (ICC) banned Nasir Hossain for two years from all forms of cricket, with six months suspended, for breaching the sport's anti-corruption code.